The mission of the Information Security Office is to help our colleagues protect student data and maintain trust in the University.

 Five Ways ISO Helps You Protect Data and Preserve Trust

 - New Student Orientation talks and welcome table in August.

-- Information Security for Managers Roadshow every Spring.
+- Information Security for Managers briefing meetings on several campuses and online.

 - Need to find a secure way to efficiently do your business?
-Call us, x4040.
+Start with a call to discuss, x4040.

 - ISO doesn't make policy but we advise those that do.